-People arrested in Pahrump, Nevada, are booked at the Nye County Detention Center (Pahrump Jail).
+People arrested in Pahrump, Nevada, are booked at the Nye County Detention Center-Southern Area Sub Station (Pahrump Jail).
 Typical charges for inmates incarcerated there include the Nevada crime of DUI, the Nevada crime of battery domestic violence, or the Nevada crime of shoplifting.

 The Pahrump Jail is a relatively new facility with 224 beds.
 Click on a topic below for more information about the Nye County Detention Center: